knurling-rs/knurling-session-20q4/src/hello_world.md

 let mut timer = Timer::new(board.TIMER0);
 ```

-5. Finding the resource for the onboard LEDs.
+5. If we want to use the onboard LEDs, we need to find out how to access them.
 Check the datasheet of your board.
+For the nrf52840-DK you'll find the information [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf52840_dk%2FUG%2Fnrf52840_DK%2Fhw_buttons_leds.html).

 The onboard LEDs are part of the P0 Pins.
+LED1 is p0.13.
 To gain access this group of pins add this line:

 ```rust
 let pins = P0Parts::new(board.P0);
 ```

 ## Switching the Light on
-1. Configure the pin to be a push-pull-output with High Level:
+1. Configure pin p0.13 into a push-pull-output with High Level:

 ```rust
 let mut led_1 = pins.p0_13.into_push_pull_output(Level::High);
 ```
-2. Add the following dependencies:
+2. This HAL provides functionalities for the different resources, independant of board model.
+In our case we need to be able to set a pin high or low, or set delays for the Timer.
+Add the following dependency:

 ```rust
 use embedded_hal::{